 You’d be forgiven for thinking that Breville is your only choice when it comes to hybrid semi-automatic espresso machines with built-in grinders.
 While the Australian manufacturer is undoubtedly the market leader, I’m thinking today’s Solis Grind and Infuse Perfetta review will convince you that other brands produce exceptional hybrids too.

 Until now, the only Solis machine I’ve tested out for you is the beginner-friendly Barista Perfetta.
-However, I’ve got a sneaking suspicion that the newly released Solis Grind and Infuse Perfetta will make its way onto the top 10 list in my home espresso machine guide 2023.
+However, I’ve got a sneaking suspicion that the newly released Solis Grind and Infuse Perfetta could make its way onto the top 10 list in my best espresso machine guide 2024.

 Affordable and powerful